kylejones200/48_hours/content/posts/glen_rose/index.md

 tags: [glen-rose]
 categories: [48-hours]
 cover:
-  image: "cover.jpg"
+  image: "PXL_20201010_151523466.PORTRAIT.jpg"
   alt: "48 Hours in Glen Rose, TX"
   relative: true
 ---

-Glen Rose calls itself the “Dinosaur Capital of Texas,” and for good reason.
+Glen Rose calls itself the "Dinosaur Capital of Texas," and for good reason.
 Prehistoric tracks fill the riverbeds, life-sized dinosaur statues guard a roadside park, and a wildlife safari sprawls across the hills.
 Add in small-town charm, big limestone rocks, and local museums, and you have a weekend that’s both adventurous and easygoing.